top of page

 Nation Building Through Collaboration and Innovation

-One Bowl, an Indigenous-owned not-for-profit social enterprise working under the parent organization Wahkohtowin, has since 2022 worked to redefine Indigenous Housing through a circular economy.
+One Bowl, an Indigenous-owned not-for-profit social enterprise working under the parent organization Wahkohtowin, has since 2022 worked to redefine First Nations Housing through a circular economy.
 Using Thermolog technology developed by Boréal Products in Alma, Qué., the result is a first-of-its-kind high-quality modular design offering beautiful, equitable and culturally appropriate homes focused on accessibility, authenticity and efficiency.

 A completed thermolog home build